 Cold rolled steel is produced through a rolling metal forming process in which metal stock is passed through one or more pair of rolls to provide uniformity and to reduce the thickness of the metal.
 If the temperature of the metal being rolled is below its recrystallization temperature, then the process is referred to as cold rolling.

-for more information regarding our premium quality steel products
+Contact us for more information regarding our premium quality steel products, or request a quote today.

 Cold vs Hot Rolling